Aqua0A/wiicards/README.md

 # Issues

 With the multiplayer mod (https://github.com/Balatro-Multiplayer/BalatroMultiplayer) and Crptid (https://github.com/MathIsFun0/Cryptid) The title screen bugs and the cards (for the title) aren't positioned correctly, working on a fix

+# it doesn't exist

+it just doesn't, what can we say